kfir-wit/PurpleCrayon/README.md

 - **Remove Orphaned Entries**: Remove catalog entries for files that no longer exist
 - **Show Statistics**: Display updated catalog statistics
 - **Example**: `uv run python -m main --sort-catalog`

-## Rebuild Catalog Mode

-Use `--rebuild-catalog` to completely rebuild the catalog from scratch:
-- **Complete Reset**: Clears existing catalog and rebuilds from all files in assets/
-- **Fresh Start**: Useful when catalog gets corrupted or has duplicate entries
-- **Full Scan**: Scans all image files and creates new catalog entries
-- **Clean State**: Ensures catalog matches exactly what's in the assets directory
-- **Example**: `uv run python -m main --rebuild-catalog`

 ## Benchmark Mode